sabiledine/uma-widget/README.md

 | `uma-widget-src-android/` | Android native source code (Kotlin).
 Contains the UI, background processing, and widget logic. |
 | `uma-widget-src-scanner/` | PC data capture tool source code. made with python using notably [ddddocr-rs](https://github.com/mzdk100/ddddocr-rs) |
 | `uma-widget/` | Web components, JS calculations, and Netlify deployment configs.|
+#### The database i used is firebase i store informations based on the users each users has it's information, tp/rp timers,bg_url, etc....
 #### if you need more precise information reach me out on discord x.event, and for transparency i made usage of ai to document myself faster on kotlin i can't tell if it's good or not and i hate a bit this tool since i'm a beginner and it only makes me feel bad as a developer to see it search things way better than i do, and i hate ai a bit but i also used it for the readme strucure too.
 ## ⚖️ License & Disclaimer
 This is a fan-made tool and is not affiliated with Cygames.
 Use responsibly at your own risk.